ibm-cloud-docs/vpc/vni-attach-secondary-ip.md

     ```
     {: codeblock}

-## Attaching a secondary IP to an existing virtual network interface with Terraform
+## Adding a secondary IP to an existing virtual network interface with Terraform
 {: #vni-terraform-existing-secondary-ip}
 {: terraform}